TanTan-Angelo/Experiment-4---CompProg/README.md

 **Author**: Chance Angelo Tan

 Welcome to the **ECE Board Exam Problem** project, where we leverage Python for data wrangling and visualization.
-This repository houses the code that cleans, processes, and visualizes data to uncover insights into how factors like **track**, **gender**, and **hometown** influence the **average grade**.
+This repository containss the code that cleans, processes, and visualizes data to uncover new found knwledge into how factors like **track**, **gender**, and **hometown** influence the **average grade**.
 Dive in and explore the power of data! 🚀

 ---